All Your Blue Diamonds Questions Answered by The Experts

 6. Where do Blue Diamonds Come From?

 Blue diamonds are only found in a few mines around the world.
 These mines include the Cullinan mine near Pretoria, South Africa, and the Argyle mine in Australia.
-Once, blue diamonds were mined in India’s famous Golconda mine as well.
+Once, they were mined in India’s famous Golconda mine as well.

 7. The Price of Blue Diamonds